 Heading west along George Street, you'll encounter Object 47 on your left - the modelof a lighthouse above the entrance of the Nothern Lighthouse Board.
 The lighthouse is significant as it represents the contribution and innovations made by Robert Louis Stevenson's family - not as writers, but as lighthouse engineers.
 The majority of Scotland's lighthouses, still standing today, were designed and built by engineers under the direction of the Stevenson family, making Scotland's coast significantly safer to navigate.

 The Royal Botanic Garden Edinburgh

 To get to the next stop on your tour, you'll need to hop on a bus or get a taxi, but it'll be worth it.
-The Royal Botanic Garden Edinburgh is home to Objects 46, 49, 50 and 57 - The Sabal Palm, a Darwin Herbarium Specimen, the biggest fossil ever found in Britain and a very special rhubarb plot, respectively.
+The Royal Botanic Garden Edinburgh is home to Objects 46, 49, 50 and 57 - The Sabal Palm, the Ting, the biggest fossil ever found in Britain and a particularly special bell, respectively.

 Each of the four objects is symbolic of a greater story than might initially appear - demonstrating Edinbugh's long history of scientific endeavour and discovery through the centuries.

 Choose your own path

 The following objects are located in different areas of the city and as suhc will require a little planning and some public transport - and potentially a hike.

 Object 45 is an outcrop of Salisbury Crags, the volcanic intrusion in the middle of Edinburgh, next to Arthur's Seat.
 Named Hutton's Section, after geologist James Hutton, the area was key as a focus of study changing our understadning of how our planet has developed and changed over time.